• CUWB v5.0

 Follow the instructions below for CDP Logger installation.
 When prompted in the “CUWB Applications Selection”, ensure that CDP Logger is selected for installation.

-Note: The CDP Player is bundled with the CDP Logger, both tools will be installed as a part of the CDP Logger package.
+Note: The CDP Player is bundled with the CDP Logger, both tools are installed as a part of the CDP Logger package.

 1. Follow best practices and review the install.sh script.